Our platform uses a detailed user rights management approach, allowing you to control who can see and do certain things on the platform.

 The manager relationship will be updated automatically if you integrate with an HRIS system.

-You can update the manager relations also via the Excel upload or make changes manually in the user profile.
-Therefore you will navigate to settings > 'user & teams' click edit on the name next to the user you would like to update and fill in the primary and / or additional manager field and remember to click 'update user information'.
+You can update the manager relations via the Excel upload or make changes manually in the user profile.
+Therefore you will navigate to 'Company' → 'Employees' click edit on the name next to the user you would like to update and fill in the primary and / or additional manager field and remember to click 'update user information'.

 Team Leads

-- Create and update goals for their own team (even if super-admins disable that '"Normal" users can create and update goals for their team')
+- Create and update goals for their own team (even if Super-admins disable that 'Normal Employees' users can create and update goals for their team')

 All other users have no specific user rights.
-By default, they are the only ones that can see private feedback directed at them.
+By default, they are the only ones who can see private feedback directed at them.

 HRBPs - HR business partners

-If you want to assign individual rights to view goal progress, instant feedback and meeting analytics and, review results you can navigate to the person's profile (settings > user and teams, click 'edit' next to the person's name) and give them these HRBP rights either for other users or entire teams.
+If you want to assign individual rights to view goal progress, instant feedback and meeting analytics and, review results you can navigate to the person's profile ('Company' → 'Employees' → click 'Edit' next to the person's name > 'Roles') and give them these HRBP rights either for other users or entire teams under 'Additional roles'.